gsohler/openscad_web/tutorial/docs/combining_objects.md

 - You keep access to the originals objects.
 For example, you could still display just the cube by using `output(cu)`

 ## Substracting shapes (difference)
-You learned how to merge two objects into one, but what if you want to extrude an object from another?
+You learned how to merge two objects into one, but what if you want to exclude an object from another?
 For that, you can use the `difference()` method:

 ```py